chelseanne23/odin-recipes/README.md

 2. Navigate to the project directory using the command line.
 3. Open the `index.html` file in your preferred web browser.
 4. Explore the recipes by clicking on the provided links and interacting with the content.
+5. Observe the visual enhancements made using CSS, including typography, color, and image configuration.

+Feel free to modify the HTML files, CSS stylesheets, and images to further customize the appearance and add your own recipes.

 ## Credits